CQCL/benchmarking_pytket_cutensornet/README.md

 - **chi**.
 Sets the maximum value allowed for the dimension of the virtual bonds.
 Higher implies better approximation but more computational resources.
 If not provided, chi will be unbounded.
 - **truncation_fidelity**.
 The virtual bond will be truncated to the minimum dimension that satisfies `|<psi|phi>|^2 >= trucantion_fidelity`, where `|psi>` and `|phi>` are the states before and after truncation (both normalised).
 If not provided, it will default to its maximum value 1.

+#### Calculation of the mirror fidelity

+After the circuit is simulated we obtain the resulting MPS and then apply the dagger circuit to it, guaranteeing no gate cancellation.
+The simulation through the dagger circuit uses the same configuration of parameters.
+The inner product with the zero state is calculated explicitly by tensor network contraction on the final MPS.

 #### Calculation of the fidelity estimate

 Other than the mirror fidelity, which is calculated as described in the instructions for the challenge, we also provide a fidelity estimate _lower bound_.